lsulibraries/LibraryBouncer/README.md

 - to edit then build the executable from the source code:

-  - for example, if you move the APIserver url, you'll need to update the hardcoded server in ActiveCard.go
+  for example, if you move the APIserver url, you'll need to update the hardcoded address in ActiveCard.go

   - install Golang on your computer
   - cd to ./BouncerInterface/ in your terminal
   - ```go get github.com/gookit/color```
-  - edit ActiveCard.go
+  - revise ActiveCard.go
-  - for Windows: ```go build ActiveCard.go```
+  - build in Windows: ```go build ActiveCard.go```
-  - for linux: ```GOOS=windows GOARCH=amd64 go build ActiveCard.go```
+  - build in linux: ```GOOS=windows GOARCH=amd64 go build ActiveCard.go```
   - the new ActiveCard.exe file in ./BouncerInterface/ is a windows executable.